FEEDING A SLEEPY BABY – TIPS AND TRICKS

-The baby who was just born and is less than 24 hours just needs time, patience and lots of skin to skin.
+The newborn too sleepy to breastfeed who is less than 24 hours just needs time, patience, and lots of skin to skin.

 Most babies will wake up and start breastfeeding regularly within the first 24 hours.
 The nurses will monitor them and make sure that there are no complications from them not eating.

-After 24 hours we do expect babies to start eating regularly.
+After the first 24 hours, we do expect babies to start eating regularly.
 The more frequent, the better.

 Continue skin to skin.
-You just really can’t do too much skin to skin.
+You can’t do too much skin to skin.

 To check for poop, you have to take a peek.
 You will learn pretty quickly not to stick a finger in to check, because…well…yuck!

-Instead of a diaper change, I prefer a gentler approach.
-Try doing some skin to skin for about 20-30 minutes.
+One excellent way how to get a sleepy newborn to breastfeeding is by first doing some skin-to-skin for about 20-30 minutes.
 If your baby doesn’t start showing any feeding cues, move on to the next step.